alpoplaw/ssTools/README.md

 3. Identify the intersection of DE genes with a predefined fold change in all three packages.
 4. Randomly selecting 1000 DE genes out of the intersection.

-## edgeR simulation, DESeq2 simulation and DESeq simulation
+## edgeR simulation/ DESeq2 simulation/ DESeq simulation

 R codes for the simulation.
 Input see "Selecting 1000 DE genes".

 ##  Create Pilot Data

-R codes for generation of 10 pilot data.
+R codes for generation of 10 pilot data and extracting tool input parameter from the pilot data.
+The code for parameter extracting is based on the code provided by ssizeRNA.
+The code for PROPER parameter extraction was provided by Hao Wu.
 Input see "Selecting 1000 DE genes".

 ## Sample Size Estimation
 Code to estimate the sample size using the 10 generated pilot data and the following tools:

 PROPER http://www.bioconductor.org/packages/release/bioc/html/PROPER.html
 RNASeqPowerCalculator http://www2.hawaii.edu/~lgarmire/RNASeqPowerCalculator.htm
 RnaSeqSampleSize http://www.bioconductor.org/packages/release/bioc/html/RnaSeqSampleSize.html